kwamelaryea/kwame-site/content/pages/index.md

       text: 'Evolve or Be Left Behind: Innovation for a New Era'
       color: text-dark
       type: TitleBlock
-    subtitle: Crafting Games That Echo Beyond the Screen
+    subtitle: >-
+      Unlock the Future of Your Business with Visionary Consulting and Proven Expertise
     text: >
       We envision games that don't just entertain—but stirs something deep inside.
 We’re here to help you create that.
 Drawing from years of playing,